bikegcy/LeetcodeSolution/README.md

 520.Detect Capital
 292.Nim Game
 413.Arithmetic Slices
 448.Find All Numbers Disappeared in an Array
+136.Single Number